fl4p/batmon-mp/README.md

 # batmon-mp

 Monitor your batteries over Bluetooth LE on MicroPython.
-Includes HD44780 driver and a data logger that writes to the flash storage.
+Includes HD44780 driver for live monitoring and a data logger that writes to the flash storage.

 # Install